NicholasVye1/mini-lend/README.md

 An over-collateralised lending protocol written in Solidity and built with Foundry.
 Users deposit ETH as collateral and borrow a stablecoin against it.
 Loans accrue interest over time, collateral is valued through a price oracle, and unhealthy positions can be liquidated — the same core mechanics that power real DeFi protocols like Aave and Compound.

 I built this to properly understand how those mechanics fit together, rather than just reading about them.
-Everything below is what it does, how it works, and — just as importantly — what it doesn't do yet.
+Everything below is what it does, how it works, and just as importantly, what it doesn't do yet.

 ## What it does